Beerwah State High School: Specialist programs

 Beerwah State High School offers three specialist programs: Athletics Extension Program, Music Extension Program and in 2012, an iLearn Program (which failed spectacularly).
 In 2017, a "bring your own device" program was introduced.
 The program still runs in Semester 2 of 2019 and usage of the network is slowly increasing across the school.

 Location and facilities

 Beerwah State High School is located on Roberts Road.
-The school is located next to the local swimming pool, which serves as the venue for swimming training and the annual Swimming Carnival.
+The school is located next to the local swimming pool (Beerwah Aquatic Centre), which serves as the venue for swimming training and the annual Swimming Carnival.
 Located within the school is a purpose-built assembly hall and indoor stadium, which hosts school assemblies, as well as interschool sporting events and physical education classes.
 The school also has a performing arts centre, which is used for school performances as well as for performing arts and dance classes.
 The school also features purpose-built chemistry laboratories, graphics and woodworking rooms and art facilities.
+The School is home to a great dance company (Beerwah Dance Company) spanning many year levels which over the years has won multiple awards.